durability-labs/archivist-docs/learn/run.md

      --marketplace-address  Address of deployed Marketplace contract.
      --validator            Enables validator, requires an Ethereum node [=false].
      --validator-max-slots  Maximum number of slots that the validator monitors [=1000].
+     --reward-recipient     Address to send payouts to (eg rewards and refunds).

 Available sub-commands: